Higher-rank graphs and the graded $K$-theory of Kumjian-Pask algebras: Introduction

 Throughout this paper, all our $k$-graphs are row-finite without sources.

 The paper is structured as follows.
-After this introductory section, we recall in \S \ref{sec basics}, the very basic concepts related to higher-rank graphs and Kumjian-Pask algebras.
-This includes fundamental examples of $k$-graphs (Examples \ref{ex a finite grid graph}, \ref{ex pullback k-graphs}, \ref{ex skew-product k-graphs}), the description of the infinite path groupoid and most importantly a brief understanding about the graded $K$-groups of Kumjian-Pask algebras.
+After this introductory section, we recall in \S \ref{sec basics} the very basic concepts related to higher-rank graphs and Kumjian--Pask algebras.
+This includes fundamental examples of $k$-graphs (Examples \ref{ex a finite grid graph}, \ref{ex pullback k-graphs}, \ref{ex skew-product k-graphs}), the description of the infinite path groupoid and most importantly a brief overview of the graded $K$-groups of Kumjian--Pask algebras.
 The preliminary section is followed by \S \ref{sec moves}--\ref{sec lifting problem}, where we collect the main findings of the paper.
 In \S \ref{sec moves}, we describe the $k$-graph moves of in-splitting and sink-deletion separately in two subsections (see \S \ref{ssec in-slitting} and \S \ref{ssec sink deletion}).
-We obtain Theorems \ref{th in-splitting preserves talented monoid} and \ref{th sink deletion preserves talented monoid} which states that the talented monoid of a $k$-graph remains $\mathbb{Z}^k$-isomorphic under each of these moves. \S \ref{sec homology} starts with a brief introduction to the homology theory of \'{e}tale groupoids as well as the graded homology of a $\Gamma$-graded groupoid, $\Gamma$ being a discrete abelian group.
-In the rest of this section, we focus on the path groupoid of a $k$-graph $\Lambda$ and prove necessary results (Lemma \ref{lem key for showing well-definedness}, Proposition \ref{pro connecting path group with SA of path groupoid}) leading to Theorem \ref{th relationship of graded K-theory and graded homology} which exhibits a desired isomorphism between $H_0^{\gr}(\mathcal{G}_\Lambda)$ and $K_0^{\gr}(\KP_\mathsf{k}(\Lambda))$.
-We also provide some interesting connections between (graded) homology of $\mathcal{G}_\Lambda$ and that of $\mathcal{G}_{f^*(\Lambda)}$ where $f^*(\Lambda)$ is the pullback of $\Lambda$ with respect to a surjective monoid homomorphism $f:\mathbb{N}^\ell\longrightarrow \mathbb{N}^k$. \S \ref{sec dimension group} is dedicated to the study of the dimension group associated with a $k$-graph $\Lambda$ which is actually another realisation of the graded $K$-theory.
-The main result of this section is Theorem \ref{th isomorphism of TM in terms of matrices} which describes the existence of an isomorphism between graded Grothendieck groups of Kumjian-Pask algebras via a specific matrix condition connecting the vertex matrices of the underlying $k$-graphs.
-In \S \ref{sec lifting problem}, we take up the lifting question (Question \ref{ques lifting question}) and through the introduction of bridging matrix, determine a natural sufficient condition in Theorem \ref{the lifting theorem}, under which the lifting can be done.
+We obtain Theorems \ref{th in-splitting preserves talented monoid} and \ref{th sink deletion preserves talented monoid} which state that the talented monoid of a $k$-graph remains $\mathbb{Z}^k$-isomorphic under each of these moves. \S \ref{sec homology} starts with a brief introduction to the homology theory of ample groupoids as well as the graded homology of a $\Gamma$-graded groupoid, where $\Gamma$ is a discrete abelian group.
+In the rest of this section, we focus on the path groupoid of a $k$-graph $\Lambda$ and prove necessary results (Lemma \ref{lem key for showing well-definedness}, Proposition \ref{pro connecting path group with SA of path groupoid}) leading to Theorem \ref{th relationship of graded K-theory and graded homology}, which exhibits a desired isomorphism between $H_0^{\gr}(\mathcal{G}_\Lambda)$ and $K_0^{\gr}(\KP_\mathsf{F}(\Lambda))$.
+We also provide some interesting connections between the (graded) homology of $\mathcal{G}_\Lambda$ and that of $\mathcal{G}_{f^*(\Lambda)}$ where $f^*(\Lambda)$ is the pullback of $\Lambda$ with respect to a surjective monoid homomorphism $f:\mathbb{N}^\ell\longrightarrow \mathbb{N}^k$. \S \ref{sec dimension group} is dedicated to the study of the dimension group associated with a $k$-graph $\Lambda$ which is actually another realisation of the graded $K$-theory.
+The main result of this section is Theorem \ref{th isomorphism of TM in terms of matrices}, which describes the existence of an isomorphism between graded Grothendieck groups of Kumjian--Pask algebras via a specific matrix condition connecting the vertex matrices of the underlying $k$-graphs.
+In \S \ref{sec lifting problem}, we take up the lifting question (Question \ref{ques lifting question}) and through the introduction of bridging matrices, determine a natural sufficient condition in Theorem \ref{the lifting theorem}, under which the lifting can be done.
 We conclude the paper in \S \ref{sec future} discussing a few problems which have not been explored here and might be interesting for further research.